ccamara/reveal-hugo/content/2021-09-24-warwick-srse_interview/_index.md

     * Digital media, Urban analytics...
 * Your coding skills (but you'll learn by doign)

-**Your work will benefit from it.**
+**Either way, your research will benefit from it.**

 {{% /fragment %}}

 {{% note %}}
-There are many different types of research tools, some of which do not require you coding skills
+At this point, you may be wondering if this is something useful for a student of digital media and culture or is something for more experienced researchers in urban analyitcs.

 {{% /note %}}